The Anderson Model of Burnout and Personal Resilience™

 The AMBPR™ helps you:

-• Recognise early signs before they become exhaustion
+• Recognise early signs before escalation

-• Break free from over-functioning patterns
+• Understand your over-functioning patterns

-• Build sustainable habits that prevent burnout
+• Build sustainable high performance

 For Workplaces and Leaders